Santa Monica College Planetarium

 Thanks to the generosity and vision of the late John Drescher, Santa Monica College is the home to a computerized planetarium theater.
 At its heart is the Evans & Sutherland Digistar II planetarium projector, which was the first of its kind on the West Coast.
 Using digital technology, audiences can fly beyond the solar system and soar among the stars.
 We can transport you across our galaxy to the limits of spacetime or into the heart of the atom.

 The Planetarium is currently closed for live events due to the COVID-19 crisis.
-See our live virtual public programs below!
+See live virtual public programs below!

 Public Shows for detailed show descriptions.